SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 > Note: beyond CPU and memory requirements, required storage size (see next section) also depends significantly on scaling.
 We recommend using the minimum required values specified in the [Resource Calculator](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Calculator.htm).
 > However, you can adjust these values in the YAML file based on your available resources.
 If you decide to allocate fewer resources than the recommended minimum, make sure to thoroughly test your deployment to ensure stability and performance.

-Note that specifying the scaling parameters on initial deployment overwrites the broker’s default values.
+Note that specifying the scaling parameters on initial deployment overwrites the broker's default values.
 Using a Helm upgrade on an existing deployment avoids overwriting broker configuration values.
 You can use a Helm upgrade to prepare for a manual scale up using the CLI, where you can change the parameters.

 #### Enabling a Disruption Budget for HA deployment

-One of the important parameters available to configure Solace Software Event Broker HA is the [`podDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
+One of the important parameters available to configure Solace Event Broker HA is the [`podDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
 This helps you control and limit the disruption to your application when its pods need to be rescheduled for upgrades, maintenance or any other reason.
-This is only available when we have the Solace Software Event Broker deployed in [high-availability (HA) mode](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm), that is, `solace.redundancy=true`.
+This is only available when we have the Solace Event Broker deployed in [high-availability (HA) mode](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm), that is, `solace.redundancy=true`.

 In an HA deployment with Primary, Backup and Monitor nodes, we require a minimum of 2 nodes to reach a quorum.
 The pod disruption budget defaults to a minimum of two nodes when enabled.